Macduff Marine Aquarium

-Macduff Marine Aquarium is an aquarium in Macduff, Scotland, opened in 1997.
+Macduff Marine Aquarium is an aquarium in Macduff, Scotland.
+It opened on 18 April 1997.

 In 2017, the aquarium closed to allow the main tank to be drained and repaired.
 In 2023, Aberdeenshire Council announced that its bid for funding from the Levelling Up Fund had been successful.
 The aquarium was due to be expanded with a second storey added containing a cafe.